drewkhoury/thenetwork/README.md

 - You can start creating your store listing, but you will need photos of your app and other things, you can come back to the details later

-## Making the app your own - Part 2
+# PART 2 - Making the app your own

 We're going to simplify the application by removing some of the quiz specific parts.
 This will make it easier to deploy a real app, while still keeping the core parts of login and auth.
 It will also give us a chance to become familar with a real app structure when it come to building something more complicated in the future.